email alerts

 Through our ongoing discussions with Forest Preserve and Illinois Nature Preserves Commission staff along with Betz, Schulenberg, and many others, we had the sense that we were doing “battlefield medicine” - ecosystem triage and first aid.
 We accepted a hypothesis from Betz, as worthy of testing:

-That complex, natural ecosystems have a regenerative power such that, as we cut brush, controlled invasive weeds, planted diverse rare seed, and burned frequently, ancient interdependent relationships among species would re-emerge, and diverse quality vegetation (and interdependent animals) would gradually, increasingly take over and become self-sustaining.
+That complex, natural ecosystems have a regenerative power such that, as we cut brush, controlled invasive weeds, planted diverse rare seed, and burned frequently, ancient interdependent relationships among species would re-emerge, and diverse quality vegetation (and interdependent animals) would gradually, increasingly take over and become largely self-sustaining.

 Three basic research questions underlay our planning and work: